10 Genius Ideas for Building a Pantry

 If an entire hidden room is too much to tackle, how about a hidden pantry nook?
 Perfect for frequently used essentials or a cleverly hidden spice rack, this sliding door opens up to reveal a small pantry space.

-Building a pantry like the one pictured, with full wall tile, is clearly much more easily done during a full renovation but a retrofit is also possible, especially if you choose to highlight the nook as a feature, rather than hide it, as shown.
+Building a small pantry like the one pictured, with full wall tile, is clearly much more easily done during a full renovation but a retrofit is also possible, especially if you choose to highlight the nook as a feature, rather than hide it, as shown.

 Photo: Courtesy of de Giulio Kitchen Design